 This Portfolio examines the historical context in which the requirements of ASC 230 were developed as a means to better understand their purpose, strengths and weaknesses.
 It identifies and analyzes the inconsistencies and ambiguities of the various requirements, especially the classification rules, and illustrates some of these inconsistencies and ambiguities with examples from published cash flow statements.
 It addresses in passing some of the major criticisms of ASC 230 and some of the proposals to amend its rules to make the statement of cash flows more internally consistent and more useful to report users.Finally, this Portfolio explains how financial analysts adjust cash flow statement numbers for analytical purposes.

 This Portfolio may be cited as Bloomberg Tax Accounting Portfolio 5121-4th, Nurnberg, McEwen and Porter, The Cash Flow Statement (Accounting Policy and Practice Series).
 Within the Accounting Portfolio Series, however, references to the Portfolios will include only the Portfolio numbers and titles.

-This Portfolio may be cited as BNA Tax and Accounting Portfolio 5119-2nd, Schiff, Schiff and Mazza, Segment Reporting (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5119-2nd, Schiff, Schiff and Mazza, Segment Reporting (Accounting Policy and Practice Series).